What are the lessons of loss?

 Across the world, Indigenous people share something in common: our connection to land and our Ancestral territories.
 We all carry a relationship to land; to the place that we call home, and the places that carry us.
-This collection of Indigenous voices shows the stories of the land that we carry with us and that guide us through our lives.
+This collection of Indigenous voices, curated by Editorial Fellow Christine Luckasavitch, shows the stories of the land that we carry with us and that guide us through our lives.
 These stories connect us to land, to each other, and to all of our relations.

 How do we understand the Cosmos as our home?

 As humans travel beyond Earth into Space, where the origins of our world lie, how do we respect, honor, and protect the expanse of the Cosmos?
 How can we reincorporate the Cosmos as part of our contemporary human story?
 Responses to these questions offer reconnection with the Cosmos through emotional, spiritual, cultural, historical, and scientific perspectives.

 How can we live respectfully with the land and with one another?

 In his capacity as Editorial Fellow, Julian Brave NoiseCat has called eight expert witnesses to a tribunal to examine capitalist and colonial relationships to the land and one other.
 These testimonies endeavor to understand what has gone awry in our human societies, as well as to inquire into what other forms of knowledge, values, and interrelation might form the basis of a more just and reciprocal relationship between land and people.